transientskp/tkp/documentation/installation/ubuntu.rst

 Casacore is a collection of libraries which can be used to perform astronomical calculations and operations.
 Pyrap is the python wrapper around casacore.

-There are two ways to install these packages, use our precompiled binary packages or ite by yourself.
+There are two suggested ways to install these packages: use our precompiled binary packages or build them yourself.
 Some people like to compile from source to have more control over compilation flags and installation location.

 Binary packages
 ---------------